ithron/ResolCT/README.md

 #### Non-interactive
 The same as for the single slice case: just add the centers for any slice as the last parameter.

+## Lincense
+You may use, distribute and modify this software under the terms of the Academic Free License 3.0 (AFL 3.0).
+See [LICENSE](https://raw.githubusercontent.com/ithron/ResolCT/master/LICENSE) for full license details.

 ## References

 \[1\]	[Ohkubo M, Wada S, Ida S, Kunii M, Kayugawa A, Matsumoto T, et al. Determination of point spread function in computed tomography accompanied with verification.
 Medical Physics.
 2009 Jun;36(6):2089–97](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1118/1.3123762)